WMO: 2011 one of hottest years on record

-DURBAN The world is getting hotter, with 2011 one of the warmest years on record, and humans are to blame, a report by the World Meteorological Organization (WMO) said on Tuesday.
+DURBAN The world is getting hotter, with 2011 one of the warmest years on record, and humans are to blame, a report by the World Meteorological Organisation said on Tuesday.

 It warned increasing global average temperatures were expected to amplify floods, droughts and other extreme weather patterns.